combine-org/combine-org.github.io/content/authors/SBOL-Example/_index.md

 show_logo: true
 logo_size: 75

-description: This notebook creates a model in Synthetic Biology Open Language (SBOL).
-In this notebook we will be creating a simple sequence.
+description: This notebook illustrates the Synthetic Biology Open Language (SBOL).
+In this notebook we will be creating a simple sequence and generating a diagram for it.

 # Links
 link: https://github.com/combine-org/combine-notebooks/blob/main/notebooks/sbol.ipynb